Waujito/youtubeUnblock/README.md

 # youtubeUnblock
-Bypasses Googlevideo detection systems that relies on SNI.
+Bypasses Deep Packet Inspection systems that relies on SNI.
 The package is for Linux only.
 The package is fully compatible with routers running OpenWRT.

+The program was primarily developed to bypass YouTube Outage in Russia, but it works good with other websites blocked by SNI.
+Tune the list of such websites via `--sni-domains` flag for the program.

 The program offers binaries via [Github Actions](https://github.com/Waujito/youtubeUnblock/actions).
 You can find [packages for OpenWRT under this link](https://github.com/Waujito/youtubeUnblock/actions/workflows/build-openwrt.yml).
 You can check the architecture of your device with command `grep ARCH /etc/openwrt_release`.
 Also [static binaries for PCs are available here](https://github.com/Waujito/youtubeUnblock/actions/workflows/build-alpine.yml).